 Freedom from categorical imperatives imposed from without is a goal traditionally shared by aesthetic and philosophical enterprises alike.
-To wit: Of the philosophical issues that were of interest to Bergson, arguably the most vital was this type of freedom - that is, freedom from the unreflective subsumption of particular phenomena under the rubrics of generalized categories.
+To wit: Of the philosophical issues that were of import to Bergson, arguably the most vital was this type of freedom - that is, freedom from the unreflective subsumption of particular phenomena under the rubrics of generalized categories.
 To forge a conceptual framework for the experience of this type of freedom, Bergson sought the aforementioned a priori separation of the realms of space and time, which, when conflated, give rise to a situation in which absolutized categories of thought metamorphose into barriers barring the appreciation of phenomenal particularity.

-Aesthetic unity (in our case, perception of the compositional idea) thus occurs as a synthesis of consciousness emerging in durational time - that is, as a moment of cumulative insight by virtue of which the essence of a totality comes into apprehensibility while its individual components simultaneously appear in their morphological uniqueness.
+Aesthetic unity (in our case, perception of the compositional idea) thus occurs as a synthesis of consciousness emerging in durational time - that is, as a moment of cumulative insight by virtue of which the essence of a given totality comes into perceptibility while its individual components simultaneously stand out in their morphological uniqueness.
 As it happens, Medieval European thinkers experienced and conceived of this mode of aesthesis as anagoge.
-For them, the locus classicus of music as a conduit for the anagogic apprehension of metaphysical truth was Plato’s Pythagorean vision of the universe, wherein sounding harmony metaphorizes the primacy of cosmos - a Greek term translatable as both "order" and "ornament" - imbuing all creation.
+For them, the locus classicus of music as conduit for the anagogic apprehension of metaphysical truth was Plato’s Pythagorean vision of the universe, wherein sounding harmony metaphorizes the primacy of cosmos - a Greek term translatable as both "order" and "ornament" - imbuing all creation.
 For Plato as for every Pythagorean, such order may be expressed most fundamentally in terms of numbers.
-Indeed, a central tenet of Pythagoreanism is that the ratios governing, say, the division of a monochord into consonant intervals also govern the disposition of the physical universe.
+Indeed, a central tenet of Pythagoreanism is that the ratios governing, say, the division of a monochord into consonant intervals, also govern the disposition of the physical universe.
 Such logic forms the basis of the fabled doctrine of the music of the spheres, which holds the proportional motions of celestial bodies to produce real, actual harmonies - the sounds, to a Pythagorean, of cosmos cosmetos, or "order adorned."